buildspace/buildspace-projects/Solana_Pay_Store/en/Section_2/Lesson_3_Turn_Transactions_to_Payments.md

 Next, we'll need to interact with this API.
 We *could* just do it whereever we need to in the individal files, but that's bad practice.
 Instead, we'll create a dedicated file for it.

-Create a "lib" folder in the root directory of your project (same level as components) and add an `api.js` file in it.
+Create a "Lib" folder in the root directory of your project (same level as components) and add an `api.js` file in it.

 Here's what it'll look like:
 ```jsx